-We electronically register your songs with the performance societies around the world to assure they all have the correct information in place so you receive your performance royalties for all types of performances (interactive streams, non-interactive streams, radio, television, etc).
+We electronically register your compositions with the performance societies around the world to assure they all have the correct information in place so you receive your performance royalties for all types of performances (interactive streams, non-interactive streams, radio, television, etc).

 As a TuneCore distribution customer you’ll receive all the master owner royalties from the sales and streams of your music, and you’ll keep all of your rights.

-But without our Publishing Administration Service, you’re missing out on receiving all of the money you earn as a songwriter/publisher whenever your fans around the world download and stream your music.
+But without our Music Publishing Administration Service, you’re missing out on receiving all of the money you earn as a songwriter/publisher whenever your fans around the world download and stream your music.

 And in our opinion, that’s not cool.

-Any songwriter can be a TuneCore Publishing Administration customer, even if you don’t use TuneCore for your music distribution.
+Any songwriter can be a TuneCore Music Publishing Administration customer, even if you don’t use TuneCore for your music distribution.
 We won’t take offense.
 But, using TuneCore for both publishing and distribution will let us collect ALL your worldwide royalties when your music is downloaded and streamed, and it all goes into a single account.
 Now that’s cool.

-Learn more about TuneCore Publishing Administration.
+Learn more about TuneCore Music Publishing Administration.

 Confused on any publishing terms above?
 Check out our glossary.